D1aoBoomm/GI-PIP/README.md

 The code for implementing our ***GI-PIP: Do We Require Impractical Auxiliary Dataset for Gradient Inversion Attacks?***

 This paper is accepted to International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024.
-You can find the paper at https://arxiv.org/abs/2401.11748.
+You can find the paper at https://ieeexplore.ieee.org/abstract/document/10445924 or https://arxiv.org/abs/2401.11748.

 <img src="./figures/small_main.png" width="100%">